Science and the Public

 Science and Society 196FS/ African and African American Studies 196FS/ Global Health 195FS/ Psychology 196FS/ Public Policy 196FS/ Sociology 196FS/ Cultural Anthrpology 196FS: Patient and Research Participant Activism and Advocacy (SS, STS, W)

-Misha Angrist, Associate Professor of the Practice at SSRI, a Senior Fellow in Science & Society, and Visiting Associate Professor of the Practice in the Sanford School of Public Policy as part of the DeWitt Wallace Center for Media & Democracy.
+Misha Angrist, Associate Professor of the Practice at the Social Sciences Research Institute; Senior Fellow in Duke Initiative for Science & Society; Visiting Associate Professor of the Practice in the Sanford School of Public Policy

 In the 1960s, patients appropriated the language and tactics of the civil rights movement to advance clinical and research agendas.
 Today patient activism is evolving, leading to new solutions, dilemmas, and organizational structures.
 This course will examine patient and research participant activism and the ways it challenges conventional notions of expertise, amateurism, "human subjects protections," and minimization of risk.
 Students will bring the tools of journalism, anthropology, humanities scholarship, public policy and community engagement/citizen science to bear on ethical and policy questions.